National Health Fund Colonoscopy

 • Chronic diarrhea or constipation,

-• Pain in the anal area, lower abdomen,
+• Pain in the anus, lower abdomen,

-• Preventive testing for colorectal cancer.
+• Preventive screening for colon cancer.

 Contraindications